pdf-raku/PDF-Native-raku/docs/PDF/Native/Cos.md

 This is under development as a set of objects for the native construction and serialization of COS (PDF) objects.

-It utilized by [PDF::IO::Reader](https://pdf-raku.github.io/PDF-raku) and [PDF::IO::Writer](https://pdf-raku.github.io/PDF-raku) to provide faster reading and writing of PDF files.
+It utilized by [PDF::IO::Reader](https://pdf-raku.github.io/PDF-raku) and [PDF::IO::Writer](https://pdf-raku.github.io/PDF-raku) to provide faster reading and writing of larger PDF files.

 class PDF::Native::Cos::CosNode
 -------------------------------